Doecoins/InstantExchangeAPI/README.md

 * `liskLSK`
 * `peercoin_PPC`

+## Executing an Instant Exchange on Doecoins.com

-If you're not already familiar our API, you should spend few minutes and go over the excellent details on
+You should spend few minutes and before familiar with our API and go over the details on
 - **[How to Perform an Instant Exchange](https://github.com/Doecoins/InstantExchangeAPI/wiki/How-to-Perform-an-Instant-Exchange)**